-The following is a quick review of Popstar: Never Stop Never Stopping.
+The following is a short updated review (2022) of Popstar: Never Stop Never Stopping (2016).

 Popstar: Never Stop Never Stopping tells the story of the lead man in the fictional boyband The StyleBoyz, Conner4Real (played by Andy Samberg).
 In the film, Conner4Real, who has just gone solo, has to deal with his newest album getting terrible reviews, as well as having to get an opening act that may be becoming more popular than Conner is.
 It lampoons classic boy band break-ups, paparazzi scoops, and the extent to which some artists take themselves too seriously.

-6.5 out of 10
+8 out of 10

 – Jeffrey Rex